fredgibbs/cedar/docs/index.md

 ## Using CEDAR
 - The friendliest way to use CEDAR is the [web interface](https://019552fb-f251-4eff-3c5d-53c55c0619d2.share.connect.posit.cloud/).
-- There are some instructions in the tool, but most are in the [web guide](web-guide).
-More specific instructions for enrollment reporting are on the [enrollment page](enrollment)
+- There are some instructions in the tool, but it's worth perusing the general [web guide](web-guide).
+More details can be found on the [enrollment page](enrollment) and the [regstats page](regstats).
 - Advanced users may want to consult instructions for using CEDAR on the [command line](adv-guides/terminal) or [within RStudio](adv-guides/rstudio).
-There is much more functionality available through these methods than the web interface at the moment.
+There is much more functionality available through these methods than the web interface at the moment (like producing dept reports, as in this [ANTH dept report](ANTH.html)).

 ### Data note